chnm/thatcamp-org/wp-content/plugins/wpmu-network-site-users-dropdown/readme.txt

 users that are not yet added to the site.

-Don't worry about code overhead or performance issues, the plugin will only be loaded when a network admin sceen is requested.
+Don't worry about code overhead or performance issues, the plugin will only be loaded when a network admin screen is requested.

 == Installation ==